zohaib0912/Stormbuddi-App/BACKEND_FCM_SETUP.md

 ### 1. Add the DELETE Route

 You already have the POST route, just add the DELETE route to your existing `mobile.auth` middleware group.

-> **Can't add DELETE?**
-> Temporarily register `Route::post('fcm-token/remove', ...)` so the app can fall back to a POST request when your server blocks DELETE requests (common on some shared hosts/proxies).

 ### 2. Update Your Controller Method